Vicmi13/arithmetic-calculator-true-north/README.md

 - Install Node 18.10.0 through nvm
 - Once you have installed nvm, you can install the version `nvm i 18.10.0`
 - Set the Node version to be used: `nvm use 18.10.0`

+## Local setup
+- Once  you copied the .env.example file notice that has the URL for develop environment in case you want to runs with local server, please change the value

+  Enjoy it